SuperOfficeDocs/superoffice-docs/docs/api/tutorials/minimal-php-app/overview.md

 Every application in production must demonstrate their application validates the token upon each successful login to SuperID within the application's callback location.

-Each application must also validate each token received by SuperId when exchanging a system user token for a system user ticket.
+Each application must also validate each token received by SuperID when exchanging a system user token for a system user ticket.
 These types of checks are tested when certifying an application.

 ## Public key certificates